DivaVocals/zen_COWOA/README.md

 COWOA Module for Zen Cart v2.7
 ============

-## While this is the most updated version of COWOA, is a development version of COWOA only..
-DEVELOPMENT meaning it's BETA, NOT YET RELEASED, USE WITH CAUTION ON A LIVE SITE..
+## While this is the most updated version of COWOA, it is a development version of COWOA only..
+DEVELOPMENT meaning it's BETA..
+NOT YET RELEASED..
+USE WITH CAUTION ON A LIVE SITE..
 GOOD LORD IS THAT CLEAR ENOUGH NOW!!!!
 #### If you are looking to install the most recent officialy released version of COWOA from the Zen Cart module/plugin downloads section please visit [this page](http://www.zen-cart.com/downloads.php?do=file&id=1416)

 If you need basic installation help with the officialy released version, and the included readme does not help you, please visit the [COWOA Support Thread](http://www.zen-cart.com/showthread.php?196995-COWOA-Updated-and-Combined-for-ZC-v1-5-x)

 If you need help with this beta version, please post an issue here on Github https://github.com/DivaVocals/zen_COWOA/issues

+This version will be released once folks test and REPORT back any issues or successes.
+We don't want to release a version of COWOA that hasn't been THROUGHLY beta tested.
+Don't just quietly install this, PROVIDE SOME FEEDBACK!!
+Let us know when it WORKS not JUST when it DOESN'T!

 CHANGELOG
 ------------